 South West Nova

-Administrative Division: Annapolis, Digby, Queens, Shelburne and Yarmouth Counties of the Province of Nova Scotia, Canada
+Administrative authorities: Annapolis, Digby, Queens, Shelburne and Yarmouth Counties of the Province of Nova Scotia, Canada.